hgzimmerman/rocket-file-cache/README.md

 This performance hit can be mitigated by using a pool of caches at the expense of increased memory use, or by immediately falling back to getting files from the filesystem if a lock can't be gained.

+For queries that will retrieve an entry from the cache, there is no time penalty for each additional file in the cache.
+The more items in the cache, the larger the time penalty for a cache miss.

 # Warning
 This crate is still under development.